mautrix/docs/bridges/general/end-to-bridge-encryption.md

 saying `your client used an outdated encryption session`.
 If you want to use such buggy clients, you should not enable any of the options under `delete_keys`.

+When using `cross-signed-tofu` as the verification level, users who change their cross-signing keys will no longer be able to interact with the bridge.
+You can either set `first_seen_key=key` in the `crypto_cross_signing_keys` table for that user, or use `cross-signed-unverified` instead of `-tofu` to trust the keys automatically.

 ## Legacy / manual registration instructions
 If you want to use encryption in the standard /sync mode (as opposed to the experimental appservice mode) and your registration file is extremely old